2.4.7 The basic formula - a single case assessment (Formula 1)

 Each parent's income percentage is calculated by dividing the parent's child support income by the combined child support income and is rounded to 2 decimal places (section 55B).
 The income percentage indicates the share of the costs of a child a parent is responsible for meeting.

-A parent or non-parent carer's percentage of care for a child is used to determine the percentage of the cost of the child that the parent or carer is meeting directly through the care they are providing for that child.
-2.2.1 describes the basic principles regarding care for child support purposes.
-2.2.2 has information about determining child support percentages.
+A parent or non-parent carer's percentage of care is the percentage of care of the child the person is likely to have over the care period (sections 49-51).
+2.2.1 describes the basic principles regarding care for child support purposes and has information about how the percentage of care is determined.

 Step 5 - Cost percentage

-A parent's or non-parent carer's cost percentage represents the percentage of a child's costs that the person meets directly through care.
+A parent's or non-parent carer's cost percentage represents the percentage of a child's costs the person meets directly through care.
 The cost percentage is determined according to the person's percentage of care, using the cost percentages table (section 55C).
-2.4.6 describes how cost percentages are calculated.
+2.4.5 describes how cost percentages are calculated.

 Step 6 - Child support percentage